AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXElementFactory/Create.md

 CAEXElementFactory.Create Method (CAEXDocument, String)
 =======================================================
-AutomationML 2.1 APIFactory method to create a new CAEX object in the provided CAEX document.
+Factory method to create a new CAEX object in the provided CAEX document.
 The CAEX element is derived from the specified CAEX object Type.
 To insert the new CAEX object into the document an appropriate insertion method has to be used.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)